Hantsport: History

 During the 20th century, the port was used for shipping gypsum which was quarried at two locations east of Windsor and shipped to Hantsport using the Dominion Atlantic Railway, and later the Windsor and Hantsport Railway which ran frequent gypsum trains controlled by the Hantsport station.
 The marine terminal used a loader to move gypsum from the storage building to waiting ships and was one of the fastest ship-loaders in the world, necessitated by the fact that the extreme tides in the Minas Basin require ships to enter and leave the port within a four- to five-hour period.
 Operations at Fundy Gypsum Company's ship loading facility were idled in early 2011, with the facility permanently closed later in 2011.

 On November 1, 2012, the Minas Basin Pulp & Power pulp mill, which had been in operation in Hantsport for more than 85 years, announced it would cease all operations.
 This mill closed in December 2012, resulting in the loss of 135 jobs.
-The largest remaining employer in Hantsport is CKF Inc., a paper products maker originally founded by the Joudreys to provide a lcola market for the Minas Basin pulp mill, produces Royal Chinet paper plates, as well as egg cartons, cup carriers and other molded pulp products at its plant on the community's waterfront.
+The largest remaining employer in Hantsport is CKF Inc., a paper products maker originally founded by the Joudreys to provide a local market for the Minas Basin pulp mill, produces Royal Chinet paper plates, as well as egg cartons, cup carriers and other molded pulp products at its plant on the community's waterfront.

-In the wake of the closures of the marine terminal and the pulp mill, Hantsport town council voted on April 16, 2014 to dissolve its municipal incorporation.
+In the wake of the closures of the marine terminal and the pulp mill, Hantsport town council voted on April 16, 2014, to dissolve its municipal incorporation.
 The town was formally dissolved into the Municipality of the District of West Hants effective July 1, 2015.